 I love my experience at Solaniwa Onsen, a relaxing onsen theme park with a beautiful garden.
-This place has both outdoor and indoor hot springs, saunas, icy cold water pool as well as indoor landscapes by the poolside area.
+This place has both outdoor and indoor hot springs, saunas, an icy cold water pool as well as indoor landscapes by the poolside area.

 I had a lovely time and especially enjoyed the footbaths outside!
 Everything is so pretty and would definitely back here again

 Enjoy the panoramic view from Abeno Harukas 300

 Abeno Harukas 300 is one of the tallest skyscrapers in Japan, and definitely the highest in Osaka.
 The building houses a department store, an art museum, a hotel, restaurants, and an observation deck.

 It’s amazing to see Osaka from atop their tallest building.
 The views are spectacular!
 The building itself is beautiful as well, which adds to the whole experience.

 Plan to go around 4:30 pm if you love to capture the sunset.
 There’s a lovely cafe where you can sit and enjoy the views.
 After the sunset, Osaka is so pretty with all the lights.
 You can see the night scene from all angles and it’s wonderful.

 Tenjinbashisuji is the longest shopping street in Japan, with a total length of about 2.6 km.

 In addition to the approximately 600 stores including knife, ceramic, and kimono shops, there are many restaurants and dining venues that sell signature Osaka dishes.

 View the city from Tsutenkaku